Classic Rock (Westwood One)

-Classic Rock (formerly The Classic Rock Experience prior to 2011) was a 24-hour music format produced by Cumulus Media Networks (now Westwood One).
-It drew an adult mainstream audience between the ages of 25-49 with classic rock music from artists such as Aerosmith, The Allman Brothers Band, The Beatles, Phil Collins, Deep Purple, The Eagles, Jimi Hendrix, Pink Floyd, Queen, and The Rolling Stones.
+Classic Rock (formerly The Classic Rock Experience prior to 2011) is a radio network syndicate by Westwood One.
+It draws an adult mainstream audience between the ages of 25 and 49 with classic rock music from artists such as Aerosmith, The Allman Brothers Band, The Beatles, Phil Collins, Deep Purple, The Eagles, Jimi Hendrix, Pink Floyd, Queen, and The Rolling Stones.

-The DJ line-up included Chaz Mixon, Michelle Michaels, Frank Welch, Jeff Davis, Debbie Douglas, Scott Manning, and Dave Bolt.
+The DJ line-up during ABC ownership included Chaz Mixon, Michelle Michaels, Frank Welch, Jeff Davis, Debbie Douglas, Scott Manning, and Dave Bolt.
+As a Westwood One format, WGRF jock Carl Russo's show was carried overnights until his 2025 retirement.

 History

 The Classic Rock Experience was first aired in 1972 by Satellite Music Network (SMN) and has since then maintained its classic rock format to this day.
-ABC Radio (now Cumulus Media Networks) acquired this network from SMN in 1989.
+The American Broadcasting Company (later Cumulus Media Networks) acquired this network from SMN in 1989.

 In May 2014, it was announced that the "Classic Rock" satellite format has been discontinued after the merger of Cumulus Media Networks and Westwood One.
+As of 2025, Westwood One continues to offer a Classic Rock 24-hour network as a continuation of both this network and other classic rock-formatted networks previously provided by other predecessors such as Transtar, Jones and Waitt.
+Under Cumulus, Westwood One attempted spin-off networks Rock 2.0 and Classic Rock X with more contemporary material; these were discontinued in April 2025.